Horse insurance cover options, exclusions, costs and more.

 - Security of equipment.
 Insuring saddles, bridles, harnesses and other important pieces of riding equipment offers peace of mind to horse owners.
 However, you must ensure that these items are kept locked in a private house or building overnight.
 If they are not you will not be covered for the loss or theft of those items.

 - Limitations of use.
 Take note that your horse must only be used for the purpose outlined in your insurance policy schedule.
 You will be unable to claim for anything that results from your horse being used for purposes other than those specified.

 A number of factors can influence the cost of your horse insurance premiums, including:

-- The age of your animal.
-Older animals are generally more likely to suffer more health problems, and are also likely to take longer to recover from those problems than their younger counterparts.
+- The age of your horse.
+Older animals are generally more likely to suffer from health problems and may take longer to recover from those problems.
 Expect this to be reflected in your premiums.

-- Its gender.
-Some conditions are more likely affect males rather than females, and vice versa.
+- Your horse’s gender.
+Some health conditions are more likely to affect male horses than female horses and vice versa.

-- The breed of horse.
-Certain breeds cost more to buy and are also more prone to suffering from certain health problems, so you can expect tp pay higher premiums as a result.
+- Your horse’s breed.
+Certain breeds cost more to buy and are also more prone to suffering from certain health conditions.
+You can expect to pay higher premiums as a result.

 - The cost of the items you insure.
 The more expensive your saddles, harnesses, horse trailers and horse-drawn vehicles are, the more you can expect to pay for cover.

 How do I make a horse insurance claim?